PerfectXu88/Awesome-LM-AD-Decision/README.md

 * **Human-Centric Autonomous Systems With LLMs for User Command Reasoning** : Proposes leveraging LLMs' reasoning capabilities to infer system requirements from in-cabin users’ commands, using the UCU Dataset.
 * **ChatGPT as Your Vehicle Co-Pilot** : Designs a universal framework embedding LLMs as a vehicle "Co-Pilot" to accomplish specific driving tasks based on human intention and provided information.
 * **LingoQA** : While a benchmark, its focus on video question answering (including action justification and scene description) directly supports the development of systems that can interactively explain their understanding and decisions to humans.

+### **Categorization by Technical Route**

+This section classifies papers based on the core AI techniques or methodologies they employ or innovate upon.

+#### **Transformer Architectures & Variants**

+Many LLMs, VLMs, and VLAs are based on the Transformer architecture, known for its efficacy in handling sequential data and capturing long-range dependencies.

+* **ADAPT (Action-aware Driving Caption Transformer)** : Explicitly an end-to-end transformer-based architecture.
+It uses a Video Swin Transformer as the visual encoder and vision-language transformers for text generation and motion prediction.
+* **TeLL-Drive** : While the core "teacher" is an LLM (typically Transformer-based), it guides an *attention-based* Student DRL policy.
+Self-attention mechanisms are integral to Transformers.
+* **LanguageMPC** : Leverages Large Language Models (LLMs), which are predominantly Transformer-based, for high-level decision-making.
+* **TS-VLM** : While focusing on a novel pooling module, it's designed for Vision-Language Models, many of which have Transformer backbones for either vision, language, or fusion.
+The paper contrasts its pooling with costly attention mechanisms (core to Transformers).
+* **LightEMMA** : Evaluates various state-of-the-art VLMs, the majority of which (e.g., GPT-4o, Gemini, Claude, LLaMA-3.2-Vision, Qwen2.5-VL) are Transformer-based.
+* **OpenDriveVLA** : Builds upon open-source pre-trained large Vision-Language Models (VLMs) and language foundation models, which are typically Transformer architectures.
+* **DriveGPT4** : Based on Multimodal Large Language Models (MLLMs), which are extensions of Transformer-based LLMs.
+* **LeapAD** : The Analytic Process uses an LLM (Transformer-based), and the Heuristic Process uses a lightweight language model, which could also be Transformer-based.
+* **AlphaDrive** : Proposes a VLM (typically Transformer-based) tailored for high-level planning.
+* **DriveVLM** : Uses Vision Transformers (ViT) as the image tokenizer and Qwen (a Transformer-based LLM) as the LLM backbone.
+* **3D-VLA** : Built on top of a 3D-based Large Language Model (LLM), which implies a Transformer architecture.
+* **QUAR-VLA** : Proposes QUAdruped Robotic Transformer (QUART), explicitly naming its VLA model as Transformer-based.

+#### **Multimodal Fusion Techniques**

+These works explore or propose novel ways to combine information from different modalities (e.g., vision, language, LiDAR, radar, vehicle states) for improved decision-making.
+Effective fusion is critical for VLMs and VLAs.
+The challenge in multimodal fusion lies in effectively aligning and integrating information from disparate sources, such as pixel-level visual data and semantic language features.
+This becomes even more complex when dealing with multiple sensor inputs (cameras, LiDAR, radar) and dynamic temporal information inherent in driving.

+* **TS-VLM** : Introduces Text-Guided SoftSort Pooling (TGSSP) as a novel method for dynamic and query-aware multi-view visual feature aggregation, aiming for more efficient fusion than costly attention mechanisms.
+* **OpenDriveVLA** : Proposes a hierarchical vision-language alignment process to project both 2D and 3D structured visual tokens into a unified semantic space, explicitly addressing the modality gap for language-guided trajectory generation.
+* **DriveGPT4** : As an MLLM, it inherently processes and fuses multi-frame video inputs with textual queries to inform its reasoning and control signal prediction.
+It tokenizes video sequences and text/control signals.
+* **VLM-E2E** : Focuses on multimodal driver attention fusion.
+It integrates textual representations (attentional cues from VLMs) into Bird's-Eye-View (BEV) features for semantic supervision and introduces a BEV-Text learnable weighted fusion strategy to balance contributions from visual and textual modalities.
+* **DriveVLM** : The VLM architecture takes multiple image frames as input and uses Qwen as the LLM backbone, implying fusion of visual features with the language model's processing.
+The DriveVLM-Dual system also fuses perception information from the VLM with a traditional AV 3D perception module.
+* **3D-VLA** : Links 3D perception (point clouds, images, depth) with language and action through a generative world model.
+It uses a projector to efficiently align LLM output features with diffusion models for generating multimodal goal states.
+* **QUAR-VLA** : Integrates visual information (first-person camera images) and natural language instructions as inputs to generate rich, multi-dimensional control commands for quadruped robots.
+* **Holistic Autonomous Driving Understanding by Bird’s-Eye-View Injected Multi-Modal Large Models (BEV-InMLMM)** : Proposes integrating instruction-aware BEV features with existing MLLMs to improve holistic understanding.
+* **COMPASS (COntrastive Multimodal Pre-training for AutonomouS Systems)** : While a general pre-training approach for autonomous systems, COMPASS constructs a multimodal graph to connect signals from different modalities (e.g., camera, LiDAR, IMU, odometry) and maps them into factorized spatio-temporal latent spaces for motion and state representation.
+This is relevant for learning fused representations for decision-making.

+#### **Prompt Engineering (e.g., Chain-of-Thought)**

+Focuses on designing effective prompts to guide foundation models, especially LLMs and VLMs, to elicit desired reasoning processes and outputs for decision-making tasks.
+Chain-of-Thought (CoT) prompting, which encourages models to generate intermediate reasoning steps, is a prominent technique in this area.
+This method simulates human-like reasoning by breaking down complex problems into a sequence of manageable steps, leading to more accurate and transparent outputs, particularly for tasks requiring multi-step reasoning.

+* **TeLL-Drive** : Explicitly uses Chain-of-Thought (CoT) reasoning in its Teacher LLM.
+The LLM incorporates risk metrics, historical scenario retrieval, and domain heuristics into context-rich prompts to produce high-level driving strategies.
+The CoT approach helps the model iteratively evaluate collision severity, maneuver consequences, and broader traffic implications, reducing logical inconsistencies.
+* **LanguageMPC** : Devises cognitive pathways to enable comprehensive reasoning with LLMs, which involves sophisticated prompting to guide the LLM through scenario encoding, action guidance, and confidence adjustment.
+The system's reasoning ability is affirmed by its chain-of-thought approach.
+* **LightEMMA** : Employs a Chain-of-Thought (CoT) prompting strategy for its VLM-based autonomous driving agents.
+This is used to enhance interpretability and facilitate structured reasoning, with the final stage of the CoT explicitly outputting a sequence of predicted control actions.
+* **Agent-Driver** : The reasoning engine of this LLM-based agent is capable of chain-of-thought reasoning, among other capabilities like task planning and motion planning.
+* **VLM-AD** : Leverages VLMs as teachers to generate reasoning-based text annotations.
+The annotation process involves prompting a VLM (GPT-4o) with visual input (front-view image with projected future trajectory) and specific instructions to interpret the scenario, generate reasoning, and identify ego-vehicle actions.
+* **LLMs Powered Context-aware Motion Prediction** : Designs and conducts prompt engineering to enable unfine-tuned GPT-4V to comprehend complex traffic scenarios for motion prediction.
+* **Fine-tuning Vision-Language Models with Task Rewards for Multi-Step Goal-Directed Decision Making** : This work prompts the VLM to generate chain-of-thought (CoT) reasoning to enable efficient exploration of intermediate reasoning steps that lead to the final text-based action in an RL framework.
+* **OmniDrive** : Designs prompts for GPT-4 to generate coherent Q&A data for driving tasks by using simulated trajectories for counterfactual reasoning to identify key traffic elements and assess outcomes.

+#### **Knowledge Distillation & Transfer Learning**

+Involves transferring knowledge from larger, more capable models (like powerful proprietary LLMs/VLMs) or from diverse data sources to smaller, more efficient models suitable for deployment in autonomous vehicles, or adapting models trained in one domain (e.g., general web text/images) to the specific domain of autonomous driving.

+* **AlphaDrive** : Employs a two-stage planning reasoning training strategy that explicitly involves knowledge distillation.
+In the first stage, a large model (e.g., GPT-4o) generates a high-quality dataset of planning reasoning processes, which is then used to fine-tune the AlphaDrive model via Supervised Fine-Tuning (SFT), effectively distilling knowledge from the larger model.
+* **LeapAD** : The Analytic Process (System-II), which uses a powerful LLM, accumulates linguistic driving experience.
+This experience is then transferred to the lightweight language model of the Heuristic Process (System-I) through supervised fine-tuning.
+This is a form of knowledge transfer from a more capable reasoning system to a more efficient one.
+* **VLM-AD (Leveraging Vision-Language Models as Teachers for End-to-End Autonomous Driving)** : This method explicitly uses VLMs as "teachers" to automatically generate reasoning-based text annotations.
+These annotations then serve as supplementary supervisory signals to train end-to-end AD models.
+This process distills driving reasoning knowledge from the VLM to the student E2E model.
+* **Domain Knowledge Distillation from Large Language Model: An Empirical Study in the Autonomous Driving Domain** : This paper directly investigates distilling domain knowledge from LLMs (specifically ChatGPT) for the autonomous driving domain, developing a web-based distillation assistant.
+* **General VLM/VLLM Surveys** : These surveys often discuss how foundation models like CLIP are pre-trained on large-scale data and then their knowledge is transferred to downstream tasks through techniques like prompt tuning, visual adaptation, or knowledge distillation.
+This is a core concept in leveraging foundation models.
+* **Mixing Left and Right-Hand Driving Data in a Hierarchical Framework with LLM Generation** : While focused on data compatibility, this work uses an LLM-based sample generation method and techniques like MMD to reduce the domain gap between datasets from different driving rule domains (left-hand vs. right-hand drive).
+This can be seen as a form of domain adaptation or transfer learning for trajectory prediction models.